Mathematics

 Classroom Practice for Mathematics at HJS

-The three aims of the new National Curriculum for mathematics: fluency, problem solving and reasoning, underline the government’s intention to prepare our youngsters for the 21st century world of work that waits them.
+The three aims of the new National Curriculum for mathematics: fluency, problem solving and reasoning, underline the government’s intention to prepare our children for the end of Key Stage 2.

 Our classroom culture is one where :

-• Mistakes are fine and even celebrated for the learning opportunity they offer!
+• Mistakes are celebrated for the learning opportunity they offer!

 • Ideas are valued.

-Alongside this problem solving approach, we also emphasise the importance of developing secure mental maths strategies alongside formal written methods in order to provide a sound basis for calculation.
+Alongside the Teaching for Mastery approach, we also emphasise the importance of developing secure mental maths strategies alongside formal written methods in order to provide a sound basis for calculation.

 At Hampton Junior School we enjoy fostering a mindset where all can achieve and where feedback celebrates our pupils’ achievements.

 Our pupils are confident when using written calculations.
-Here is our written calculations policy to help you understand our approach to teaching this key skill.
+Below is the written calculations policy to support your understanding of the four operations.

 HJS written calculation policy